MaastrichtU-IDS/biohackathon_ontogan/README.md

 - 9th and 10th Feb
   - Experiment 1: Input one ontology embeddings to GAN framework (tune hyperparameters for GAN)
   - Evaluate the quality of synthetic data (from Exp_1) based on our evaluation strategy
+  - Discuss how to make available the outcomes (such as library, notebook, docker) for the community

 - 10th Feb
   - Experiment 2: Input two (and three) ontology embeddings to GAN framework